 Space the Video Out

 To add some dramatic effect to your video, consider spacing it out.
 Make yourself or your subject’s words impactful by providing a little breathing room and allowing the audience to ponder on what they have seen and heard.

-Thankfully to the modern cameras that allow you to shoot high-resolution videos, you can now re-frame the clips and push or pull the video to interesting and dramatic effects.
+The modern cameras now allow you to shoot high-resolution videos, you can now re-frame the clips and push or pull the video to interesting and dramatic effects.
 While 1080p is considered the standard delivery resolution, you can explore with 2K-and-above resolutions.

 Best YouTube Video Editing Software